 22. You are Great at Making Decisions

 Another one of the major introvert signs.
-Introverts are masters of thinking things through, allowing us to thoroughly gather all necessary data and weigh the pros and cons before making important choices.
+Introverts are masters of thinking things through thoroughly, allowing us to gather all necessary information and weigh the pros and cons before making important choices.

 23. You Retain an Air of Mystery

-We know there really is nothing mysterious about us, but our tendency to stay just outside the crowd, simply watching and observing, while keeping our emotions and body language in check, makes us seem like we are mysterious.
+Let’s be honest, we know there really is nothing mysterious about us, but our tendency to stay just outside the crowd, simply watching and observing, while keeping our emotions and body language in check, makes us seem like we are mysterious.
 It naturally comes to us and we retain that air of mystery effortlessly.

 24. You are A Loyal Friend

-Introverts highly value the few close friends they have.
+We introverts highly value the few close friends that we have.
 If you’ve been welcomed into an introvert’s inner circle, you can almost be certain you have a loyal ally for life.